Call Centre Olympics: Fair Go tests bank call centre response times

 What's more, with the move this year to seven-day payments, money is moving faster than ever.
 Great if you're trying to pay people on time; greater peril if it's a scammer or fraudster who's taken or received your funds.

-"Money is transferring really, really fast and the sooner you get in touch with your bank and let them know, then they can freeze those funds, potentially," said Groot, who spoke from decades of banking experience she now uses to help scam victims try to recover money lost to scammers.
+"Money is transferring really, really fast and the sooner you get in touch with your bank and let them know, then they can freeze those funds, potentially," said Groot, who spoke from decades of experience working in banking and finance.

 Those decades have seen huge changes in retail banking - from queuing in a bank to see a teller, to queuing on hold to get someone to answer.